|

 · Interviewing for jobs.

-Activity may be completed independently or in a group setting.
+This activity may be completed independently or in a group setting.
 When traveling to job interviews, the travel time between interviews may be counted towards hours of participation.
 Travel time to the first job interview and the time spent returning home after the last one cannot be counted.

-For Federal Work Participation: Hours count as “Core” for no more than 240 hours for a single parent of a child under age six and 360 hours for all other work-eligible individuals.
-Hours may be counted for no more than 4 consecutive weeks.
-Timeframe for these limits is the preceding 12 months.
+| For Federal Work Participation: Hours count as “Core” for no more than 240 hours for a single parent of a child under age six and 360 hours for all other work-eligible individuals.
+Hours may be counted for no more than four consecutive weeks.
+Timeframe for these limits is the preceding 12 months. |

 FC – Family Member Treatment/Counseling

-Report this activity when a participant is attending appointments on a weekly basis for another W-2 Group member’s medical, AODA mental health needs, or other treatment/counseling
+on a weekly basis for another W-2 Group member’s medical, AODA mental

-For Federal Work Participation: This activity is not counted for Federal Work Participation requirements.
+| For Federal Work Participation: This activity is not counted for Federal Work Participation requirements. |

 GE – GED (General Educational Development)

-Valid for the following programs: W-2, LF, CF
+Valid for the following programs:

 Up to one hour of unsupervised study time for each hour of class time plus supervised study time may also be assigned under this activity and tracked for attendance purposes.
 A statement from the educational program indicating the amount of study time required must be used to determine the assignment of hours.

-For Federal Work Participation: Hours count as “Non-Core,” except for Teen Parents ages 18 and 19 with no High-School diploma who can meet their Federal Work Participation requirement by participation in this activity.
+| For Federal Work Participation: Hours count as “Non-Core,” except for teen parents ages 18 and 19 with no high school diploma who can meet their Federal Work Participation requirement by participation in this activity. |

 HE – HSE (High School Equivalency Diploma)

-Valid for the following programs: W-2, LF, CF
+Valid for the following programs: W-2,

 Up to one hour of unsupervised study time for each hour of class time plus supervised study time may also be assigned under this activity and tracked for attendance purposes.
 A statement from the educational program indicating the amount of study time required must be used to determine the assignment of hours.

-For Federal Work Participation: Hours count as “Non-Core,” except for Teen Parents ages 18 and 19 with no High-School diploma who can meet their Federal Work Participation requirement by participation in this activity.
+| For Federal Work Participation: Hours count as “Non-Core,” except for teen parents ages 18 and 19 with no high school diploma who can meet their Federal Work Participation requirement by participation in this activity. |

 HR – Housing-Related Activities

-Valid for the following programs: W-2, CF
+Valid for the following programs:

-For Federal Work Participation: This activity is not counted for Federal Work Participation requirements.
+| For Federal Work Participation: This activity is not counted for Federal Work Participation requirements. |

 JR – Job Retention Services

-Valid for the following programs: W-2, CF, TMJ/TJ
+Valid for the following programs: W-2,

-Report this activity when services are provided directly to participants to assist them with maintaining unsubsidized employment.
-The types of services that can be provided include:
+Report this activity when services are provided directly to participants

-· Reviewing workplace demands and employer expectations
+· Review of workplace demands and employer expectations;

 · Mediation of conflicts on the job;

-· Strategies to help the individual stay employed
+· Strategies to help the individual stay employed;

-· Crisis resolution
+· Crisis resolution; and

-For Federal Work Participation: Hours count as “Core” for no more than 240 hours for a single parent of a child under age six and 360 hours for all other work-eligible individuals.
-Hours may be counted for no more than 4 consecutive weeks.
-Timeframe for these limits is the preceding 12 months.
+| For Federal Work Participation: Hours count as “Core” for no more than 240 hours for a single parent of a child under age six and 360 hours for all other work-eligible individuals.
+Hours may be counted for no more than four consecutive weeks.
+Timeframe for these limits is the preceding 12 months. |

-JS – Job Skills Training
+– Job Skills Training

-Valid for the following programs: W-2, CF, TMJ/TJ
+Valid for the following programs:

 Assign this activity:

-1. When a participant enrolls in a short-term job skills training (no less than 40 hours of class room time and no more than 516 hours in length) that the W-2 agency has worked with the participant to arrange.
+1. When a participant enrolls in a short-term job skills training that the W-2 agency has worked with the participant to arrange.

 2. To individuals who enter W-2 already engaged in a job skills training program and: